Symmetry Type Graphs on 4-Orbit maps: Characteristic system of vertices and faces

 Analogously, if we remove the edges and semi-edges of $4_A$ having colour $k_2$, then the new pregraph $\mathcal{T}_2(\mathcal{M})$ is conformed by two connected components isomorphic to $f_{2a}$ (see Figures \ref{Im:FacePregraph} and \ref{Im:FacesPregraph}).
 This implies that for each face $f$ of the map $\mathcal{M}$ it has face type graph $f_{2a}$ and there are positive integers $m_1,m_2$ such that its characteristic system is either $(4m_1,k_0,k,1)$ or $(4m_2,k_0,k,1)$ (see Table \ref{Table:FaceType}).
 This properties are summarized in Table \ref{Table:Type4A}. \end{proof}

-Following the same ideas that in the proof of the Proposition \ref{Prop_General} for any other of the twenty one possibles symmetry type graphs associated to the $4$-orbit maps, the characterization in terms of Number of connected components of $\mathcal{T}_{0}(\mathcal{M})$, vertex type graph, degree of a vertex and characteristic system of a vertex are given in the Table \ref{Table:Pregrafos_T0}.
-Respectively, the characterization in terms of Number of connected components of $\mathcal{T}_{2}(\mathcal{M})$, face type graph, size of a face and characteristic system of a face are given in the Table \ref{Table:Pregrafos_T2}.
+Following the same ideas that in the proof of the Theorem \ref{thm_General} for any other of the twenty one possibles symmetry type graphs associated to the $4$-orbit maps, the characterization in terms of number of connected components of $\mathcal{T}_{0}(\mathcal{M})$, vertex type graph, degree of a vertex and characteristic system of a vertex are given in the Table \ref{Table:Pregrafos_T0}.
+Respectively, the characterization in terms of number of connected components of $\mathcal{T}_{2}(\mathcal{M})$, face type graph, size of a face and characteristic system of a face are given in the Table \ref{Table:Pregrafos_T2}.
+From the definition of dual map and the Proposition \ref{prop:Hubard13} it follows that: